adamrehn/ical-html-sync/README.md

 Installation
 ------------

-Windows users can simply run the supplied installer, which will install the executables, set `icalsync` to run at startup, and start `icalsync` immediately.
+Windows users can simply run the supplied installer, which will install the executables and set `icalsync` to run at startup.

-For Linux and Mac OS X, extract the files from the compressed archive, and run `sudo ./install.sh`.
+Under Linux and Mac OS X, extract the files from the compressed archive, and run `sudo ./install.sh`.

+Once installation is complete, the `icalsync.conf` configuration file will need to be modified (see below.)
+After updating the configuration file, simply reboot, and `icalsync` will run in the background and monitor changes to the calendar file.

 Configuration
 -------------

-When `icalsync` is first run, it will create the default configuration files in the following directory:
+When `icalsync` is installed, it will create the default configuration files in the following directory:

 - Windows: `%APPDATA%/ical-html-sync`
 - Linux and Mac OS X: `~/.config/ical-html-sync`

-`icalsync` will then exit with the error `Error: file to be monitored does not exist: "/path/to/calendar.ics"`.

-You will then need to edit the file `icalsync.conf`, which defaults to the following contents:
+You will then to edit the file `icalsync.conf`, which defaults to the following contents:

 ```
 /path/to/calendar.ics